 Teaching Orientation for Graduate Students

-The CTL teaching orientation for graduate students provides guidance for getting a discussion section, lab, or other teaching assignment off to a good start, providing efficient and effective feedback to students, navigating difficult situations that may arise, and tracking and reflecting on the development of your teaching practices.
-A limited number of microteaching practice sessions will be running after the main orientation.
+The 2017 CTL teaching orientation for graduate students provided guidance for getting a discussion section, lab, or other teaching assignment off to a good start, providing efficient and effective feedback to students, navigating difficult situations that may arise, and tracking and reflecting on the development of your teaching practices.
+A limited number of microteaching practice sessions ran after the main orientation.

-Orientation resources include FAQs for TAs at Columbia, a Syllabus Checklist, and Canvas tutorials.
-Sessions running at orientation include:
+Orientation resources included FAQs for TAs at Columbia, a Syllabus Checklist, and Canvas tutorials.
+Sessions running at orientation included:

 Preparing to Teach:

 Find out about ways to get your class, session, or lab off to a great start, including setting a positive, inclusive tone and establishing clear policies and expectations.